Gold steady as euro zone faces crucial week

 The two-year-old debt crisis has not only pushed a few euro zone nations to the brink of bankruptcy, but also threatened to split the single currency bloc and sink the global economy.

-In a sign that the global economy is slowing, the latest data showed China's services sector cooled in November to its weakest growth in three months.

-Later in the day, French President Nicholas Sarkozy and German Chancellor Angela Merkel will meet to align their positions on closer fiscal integration of the region, before a European Central Bank meeting and a European Union summit later in the week.
+Later in the day, French President Nicholas Sarkozy and German Chancellor Angela Merkel are set to meet to align their positions on closer fiscal integration of the region.

 Although financial markets have rallied recently on a joint move by central banks to inject liquidity as well as hopes for a decisive move by the European leadership to fight the debt crisis, the outcome of the summit is far from certain.